 "Oribe was the man behind seminal supermodel looks in the early '90s, and Jennifer Lopez's bigger-than-life styles," Kaner, the brand's president and co-founder, tells Byrdie of the late Canales.
 "He had an over-the-top sensibility and a unique perspective—and most of all, an unwavering belief that the products had to perform."

-So when it came time to creating his eponymous haircare line, it was important not to cut any corners—and the duo certainly didn't.
-"Our goal was to create these products for talented hairdressers, sophisticated salons, and product junkies alike.
+So when it came time to create his eponymous hair care line, it was important not to cut any corners—and the duo certainly didn't.
+"Our goal was to create these products for talented hairdressers, sophisticated salons, and product [lovers] alike.
 From the start, top performance was non-negotiable: We wanted to create something that would knock the socks off the professional stylists and blow the mind of the consumers."